joao-vitor-prudente/engenharia-de-software/Lectures/Teoric Foundation of Computer Science/1 - Propositional Logic.md

 | T | F | T     |
 | F | T | T     |
 | F | F | F     |

+## Precedence of Operations

+- 1) ¬

+- 2) ∧

+- 3) ∨, ⊕

+- 4) →

+- 5) ↔

+## Coverse

+p → q

+q → p

+Obs: (p → q ∧ q → p) → (p ↔ q)

+## Inverse

+p → q

+¬ p → ¬ q

+## Contra-Positive

+p → q

+¬ q → ¬ p

+## Contradicition

+When a proposition is always false

+## Tautology

+When a proposition is always true

+## Logical Equivalence

+When two propositions have the same truth table

+p and q are logically equivalent if and only if p ↔ q is a tautology